 Stephen Callahan, a science teacher at West High in Tracy and SJCOE STEM expert, echoes that idea.
 “Giving kids access to learning how to navigate and use technology gives them the skills they will need later in life.
 Technology, electronics included, is a part of STEM-a field with lots of good paying jobs.”

 Social media, coding, technological interfaces, and more are all part of the changing workplace.
-Students need to know not only how to use current media but how to learn new platforms as they come due to the rapid transformation of the digital environments, this comes at an important time in the modern world as many have a connection to the internet, and it’s been recorded that 68% of Americans use facebook as their social media channel, it’s these sorts of stats that can greatly change the slope at which the digital world will transform and evolve.
+Businesses are having to digitalize their workplaces in order to keep up with the competition, so teaching students how to use technology is always advantageous for them later in life.
+As businesses are so technology-driven these days, many of them have to keep IT companies, like this Excellent MSP in London, on hand for any potential faults or issues with their systems.
+This ensures that issues can be quickly fixed, allowing the company to continue with their operations.
+In order to get hired under these circumstances, students need to know not only how to use current media but how to learn new platforms as they come due to the rapid transformation of the digital environments, this comes at an important time in the modern world as many have a connection to the internet, and it’s been recorded that 68% of Americans use facebook as their social media channel, it’s these sorts of stats that can greatly change the slope at which the digital world will transform and evolve.

 “In 21st century schools, students often carry more technology in their pockets than their teacher has in the entire classroom,” says Tammy Brecht Dunbar, M.Ed, a fifth-grade teacher at Manteca Unified.
 “Students are used to using technology every day; if it is not used in the classroom, then their schools seem backward or dysfunctional.”